turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlearchetype_api.rst

 The `ParticleArchetype` is used to fully describe a particle system for use with the :ref:`ParticleManager <particlemanager>`.
 An archetype is constructed from an easily serializable data description, whose format is described as below.

-Serialisation and Deserialisation of the archetypes should be done using the methods on :ref:`ParticleManager <particlemanager>` which will both serialise and compress the archetype description to reduce file sizes.
+Serialization and deserialization of the archetypes should be done using the methods on :ref:`ParticleManager <particlemanager>` which will both serialize and compress the archetype description to reduce file sizes.

 ::